bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `_bubble_up`?

+  O(log n), recursively calls itself until it reaches the highest potential spot, but increasing size of heap only increases certain chains

 2. What is the runtime complexity of `_sift_down`?

+  O(log n), same as `_bubble_up` but in the opposite direction, down the tree as far as it can go

 3. What is the runtime complexity of `insert`?

+  O(log n), uses `_bubble_up` under the hood, but only adds constant additions that aren't considered in complexity

 4. What is the runtime complexity of `delete`?

+  O(log n), uses `_shift_down` under the hood, similar to above, only adds additions that don't go into complexity consideration

 5. What is the runtime complexity of `get_max`?

+  O(c), returns a saved value

 ## [Stretch Goal] Doubly Linked List